Pindi Street Food Breakfast of Champions!! Nihari + Halwa Puri in Rawalpindi, Pakistan

 Check out my VIDEO: The Ultimate Karachi Street Food Tour!!
 Dal Kachori, Kebabs & Rabri | Karachi, Pakistan

-All in all, I wish the market had been more lively with more shops open so I could check them out, but my Pindi street food breakfast of champions in Rawalpindi, Pakistan was still a memorable experience!
+All in all, I wish the market had been more lively with more shops open so I could check them out, but my Pindi breakfast in Rawalpindi, Pakistan was still a memorable experience for all of us food lovers!

 I hope you liked coming with me on my Pindi street food breakfast of champions in Rawalpindi, Pakistan!
 If you did, please give this video a thumbs up and leave a comment below.
 Also, please subscribe to my YouTube channel and click the notification bell so you don’t miss any of my travel/food adventures around the world!